List of current National Hockey League broadcasters: Regional radio broadcasters

 The following is a list of local radio broadcasters for each individual team.
 Toronto Maple Leafs regional radio broadcasts are split between Rogers Communications' Sportsnet 590 and TSN 1050.
 Even though Rogers has bought out Bell's stake on the Maple Leafs' parent company Maple Leaf Sports & Entertainment in 2024, it did allow Bell to continue broadcasting a select number of Maple Leafs games on radio as part of a content rights agreement.
-The Buffalo Sabres, Carolina Hurricanes, Dallas Stars and Los Angeles Kings do television/radio simulcasts.
+The Buffalo Sabres, Carolina Hurricanes, and Dallas Stars do television/radio simulcasts.
 Both the Kings and the New Jersey Devils lack flagship terrestrial radio stations, and have instead partnered with the Internet radio platforms iHeartRadio and Audacy, respectively; the San Jose Sharks likewise abandoned terrestrial radio, instead keeping all audio broadcasts exclusive to its own online platforms.
 Both the Montreal Canadiens and Ottawa Senators each have local English and French language broadcasts to serve their large anglophone and francophone fan bases.
 The Florida Panthers, Chicago Blackhawks, and Vegas Golden Knights have all added Spanish language broadcasts to serve their Hispanic fan bases.